New Zealand military ranks

 New Zealand military ranks are largely based on those of the United Kingdom.
 The three services (Army, Navy, and Air Force) have their own rank structure, with a rank equivalency that allows seamless interoperability between the services.
 All three services form part of the New Zealand Defence Force.

 Commissioned officer ranks

 Rank insignia

-The rank insignia of commissioned officers.
+The rank insignia of Commissioned Officers.

+Student officer ranks

 Non-commissioned personnel

 Note: Naval other rank personnel are referred to by both their rank and trade.
 Thus a sailor employed as a chef would generally hold the rank of ordinary chef (OCH), with a few exceptions.
 A Warrant Officer with a trade of weapon technician would hold the rank of Warrant Officer Weapon Technician (WOWT).

 Rank insignia

 The rank insignia of non-commissioned officers and enlisted personnel.

 Definitions

 Non-commissioned officer

 A non-commissioned officer is defined as: